SashimiSaketoro/blt-burn/docs/API_REFERENCE.md

 # BLT-Burn Library API Reference

-> **Documentation for the partial Rust implementation of ByteLatent Transformer (BLT) components, focused on entropy-based segmentation and sphere embedding support.**
+> **Documentation for the Rust implementation of ByteLatent Transformer (BLT) components, focused on entropy-based segmentation, pre-norm signal extraction, and multimodal data processing.**

-⚠️ **Scope Note**: This is a specialized implementation extracting only the BLT components needed for hypersphere embeddings.
+⚠️ **Scope Note**: This is a specialized implementation of BLT components for embedding extraction and semantic segmentation.
 For full BLT functionality, see the [original repository](https://github.com/facebookresearch/blt).

 ---